Nursery Rhymes

 The Bastard Sword

 The Medieval Bastard Sword was also known as the Long Sword and in later times as a Hand and a Half swords.
 Bastard swords often had a more tapered, narrowly pointed blade.
 The Medieval Bastard Sword generally had a long handle which allowed for two-handed use and a longer blade.
 The Medieval Bastard Sword became popular due to is extreme reach and cutting and thrusting abilities and was predominantly used by the Medieval Knights.
-The weapons, armor and horse of the Knight were extremely expensive - the fighting power of just one knight was worth 10 ordinary soldiers.

 Definition and Origin of the Bastard Sword -